monk-io/docs/docs/monkscript/scripting/index.md

 ### Operators

 Operators are pre-defined functions which usually take one or more preceding values together with parenthesized arguments and produce another value.
 Operators can also perform work behind the scenes causing side-effects such as calling HTTP APIs, changing state, communicating with containers.
-Monk provides a [library of operators](./scripting/operators/HTTP) that can be used to compose many useful scripts.
+MonkOS provides a [library of operators](./scripting/operators/HTTP) that can be used to compose many useful scripts.

 Operator names can consist of letters, numbers, hyphens and underscores, as well as other unicode characters and as long as a letter is used as the first character.
 Many operators accept parenthesized arguments in addition to values piped to them from the left.
 Some will work with both forms.